Table of Contents

 For some businesses, markdowns are crucial.
 They can be a lifeline for retailers facing slow sales periods or overstocked inventory.

 By lowering the retail price, businesses can stimulate demand for their products and remain competitive in the marketplace.

 Retailers typically introduce markdowns during seasonal changes, sales promotions, holiday sales, flash sales, or as part of clearance events.
 For example, If a retailer doesn’t properly forecast demand and orders too many outdoor grills in the summer, they may need to mark down prices in the fall to encourage sales and clear out remaining inventory.

 Doing this helps reduce holding costs and frees up cash for the retailer to purchase new, more season-appropriate products.

 Markdowns also help encourage impulse purchases.
 Even if a business loses money acquiring a new customer, they have the opportunity to generate long-term value from that customer through repeat purchases in the future.

 Retail markdown strategies for the modern world

-Implementing an effective markdown strategy requires a combination of careful planning, market knowledge, and psychological insight into consumer behaviour.
-Retailers should consider the following strategies to maximise the potential benefits of markdowns while minimising the risks.
+Implementing an effective markdown strategy requires a combination of careful planning, market knowledge, and psychological insight into consumer behavior.
+Retailers should consider the following strategies to maximize the potential benefits of markdowns while minimizing the risks.